sstelfox/stelfox.net/content/knowledge_base/linux/sshd.md

 The trickiest part of setting up a jail is the required libraries for the allowed executables.
-Conveniently, all the Linux distributions that I have tried come with a tool too determine what libraries are required. "ldd".
+Conveniently, all the Linux distributions that I have tried come with a tool too determine what libraries are required. `ldd`.
 Here's a little snippet that will give you a run down of the counts for the number of times each library is used by a system: